 Airborne allergens also can trigger asthma, a condition in which the airways narrow, making breathing difficult and leading to even worse cough, wheezing and shortness of breath.

 Tree pollen is one of the worst allergy offenders and is first to releasing their pollen as early as January.
 These trees produce light, dry, pollen carried by the wind for miles.
-When an allergen (allergy-causing substance) like tree pollen is inhaled, the body’s immune system reacts abnormally and produces allergic symptoms.
+When an allergen (allergy-causing substance) like stop hairloss meds is inhaled, the body’s immune system reacts abnormally and produces allergic symptoms.

 A prompt referral to an allergy and asthma physician is recommended when these symptoms occur.
 A diagnosis and confirmation of springtime allergies involves taking a detailed history, a physical examination, and allergy skin testing.
 If needed, other labs and/or screening tests may be performed.